haxiomic/haxe-glsl-parser/NOTES.md

 -----
 - TYPE_NAME scoping:
 	-> fix function parameter scope issue
+		Define types at variable definition
+		Create new dummy rule to handle function definition Pass parameters to context
 	-> define parameters in parseContext
+	-> tokens are processed in the wrong order?
+		-> type putting scope_push and pop outside of braces -> TYPE_NAME is being replaced in the wrong places, for example, int a, S;
+- TreeBuilder to ParserActions?
+- warn on redefinitions in parseContext?
+- TreeBuilder should be Parser and Parser should be ParserCore. processToken() shouldn't need to track lastToken
 - Support for complex types in Eval + Improved operator selection in Eval
 - Parser core separation
 - Preprocessor expression parser and eval